kushinauwu/OBF-Homepage-New/README.md

 **Details**

+*Update 28/01/2019*

+-- Added page for events.
+Made a custom post type for events as well. :) I used custom fields to store the location, start date and end date fields of the event.
+Added appropriate filters so that event dates are checked against the current date, and events are classified as upcoming, ongoing or past events on this basis.
+Added stylesheet for this page too.

+-- Updated single page for events.

+-- Added icon credits to footer.

+*Update 22/01/2019*

+-- Made projects page! :) Projects are displayed according to taxonomy now, which can be seen fro admin dashboard too.
+Also, added stylesheet for projects page.

+-- Made changes to front page so as to show dynamic content from the board of directors page and projects page.

+-- Added support to show board and project taxonomy in the admin menu, when viewing list of items for these custom post types.

+-- Changed some font sizes that seemed irregular through pages.

+*Update 17/01/2019*
+-- Updated pages so that no separate posts for page contents remain.
+Contents of About, Fellowships can be edited from the page editor itself.
+Member profiles can still be edited from the dashboard menu, but page content can be edited from the page editor. :)

+-- News page shows all the blog posts and shows the latest post styled differently than the others.
+Comments section added to single blog posts.
+Added stylesheet for news page and single post page

+-- Made custom post type for projects and taxonomies.

 *Update 03/01/2019*
 -- Added pages for fellowships, board of directors and the meeting minutes page. :) Member profiles can be edited from dashboard menu under the custom post type menu title 'Board Member Profiles'.
 Used taxonomies to classify if a member is a current member or a past member.